grdi-amr/docs-and-SOPs/metadata_standards_sop.md

 1. Identify data fields in the standard that could be applicable to your own data (even if they are not directly applicable to your own research goals)
 2. Group

+# Sample and collection information

+## A note on sample names

+You likely have assigned a sample ID of some kind to your data.
+This should be designated as the "sample_collector_sample_id" field in the standard.
+For the purposes of the GRDI-AMR2 Project, we expect sample IDs to be *unique across the entire project*.
+Therefore, sample IDs that are too short or generic are not acceptable (for example, sample names consisting only of a short string of alphanumerics).
+In addition, please refrain from populating a sample ID with metadata (e.g., canada-coconut-01A).
+We recommend (TODO: What does Cathy like?)
+However, if you do need to change your sample IDs, please put the original ID in the alternative_sample_IDS column, in case you or another researcher needs to refer to them again.

 ## Identifying sample types